gicking/NeoHWSerial/README.md

   - support optional storing to ring buffer after return from user routine via return value

-### Installation
+## Installation

 This library can be installed via the library manager of the Arduino IDE.
+Alternatively download repository and copy the folder to your Arduino library path.

-### Usage
+## Usage

 To handle all received characters with your function, you must register it with the specific `NeoSerial[n]` instance: